cloudogu/ecosystem/docs/docs/user-guide/dogu-configuration.md

 ## Validation

-The `cesapp` is able to validate those settings (since 0.14), if the dogu defines a configuration section in the *dogu.json* e.g.:
+Starting with version 0.14, the `cesapp` is able to validate those settings, if the dogu defines a configuration section in the *dogu.json* e.g.:

 ```json
 {